AbuseIO/abuseio-docs/docs/gdpr.md

 Only the anonymize methods are exported through the api, you can query tickets and contacts through the search api call.
 For specifics see the [API Documentation](api.md)

+There is an anonymize API call for both Tickets and Contacts, however you can also call the gdpr/anonymize API call, which will anonymize both Tickets and Contacts in one call.

 ### UI
 not yet implemented